Yelp/mrjob/docs/runners-emr.rst

 * The job flow must have at least as many instances, and  the instance type must have at least as many compute units, as the job configuration specifies.
 See `Amazon EC2 Instance Types <http://aws.amazon.com/ec2/instance-types/>`_ for a complete listing of instance types and their respective compute units.
 * Ties are broken first by total compute units in the job flow as calculated by ``number of instances * instance type compute units``, then by the number of minutes until an even instance hour.
 This strategy minimizes wasted instance hours.

 Most of the time you shouldn't need to worry about these things.
-Just separate job flows into pools representing their type.
+Just use pool names to separate job flows into pools representing their type.

-**If you use job flow pools, keep :cmd:`terminate_idle_job_flows.py` in your crontab!** Otherwise you will forget to terminate your job flows and waste a lot of money.
+**If you use job flow pools, keep** ``terminate_idle_job_flows.py`` **in your crontab!** Otherwise you will forget to terminate your job flows and waste a lot of money.

 S3 utilities
 ------------